-- a- Due to the absence of previous supply and use matrix or modern inputs and outputs led to use technical coefficients of Turkey for the activities that have no available data. - b- The difficulty of classification of taxes and subsidies according to product that imposed by taxes or subsidies - c- Many difficulties in the reclassification of transport and trade margins by type product. - d- Given the lack of consistency between the data and rely on different sources for both supply and use sides so a column representing the statistical differences was prepared.
+- 1- The difficulty of classification of taxes and subsidies according to product that imposed by taxes or subsidies - 2- Many difficulties in the reclassification of transport and trade margins by type product. - 3- Inconsistency between the data due to relying on different sources for both sides of supply and use. - 4- Difficulty of estimating non-covered activities statistically or which has lacked comprehensive and accuracy data sources.